-Mount Visoke (also Bisoke) is an extinct volcano in the Virunga Mountains of the Albertine Rift, the western branch of the East African Rift.
+Mount Bisoke (also Bisoke) is an extinct volcano in the Virunga Mountains of the Albertine Rift, the western branch of the East African Rift.
 It straddles the border of Rwanda and the Democratic Republic of the Congo, but the summit is located in Rwanda.
 It is located approximately 35 km northeast of the town of Goma and adjacent Lake Kivu.

 The mountain is located within Rwandan Volcanoes National Park and Congolese Virunga National Park.
 The steep slopes of the peak are densely covered with equatorial rainforest and alpine meadows.
 The summit does not gather snow, but is often shrouded in fog.
-Bisoke is one of the mountains considered a habitat for the Endangered mountain gorilla, and the Karisoke Research Center founded by Dian Fossey is located in the valley to the west.
+Bisoke is one of the mountains considered a habitat for the endangered mountain gorilla, and the Karisoke Research Center founded by Dian Fossey is located in the valley to the west.

 Mt Visoke stands at 3700m, it has the typical conic shape of a “perfect” volcano and in its crater lies a deep crater lake.
 For those interested in climbing Mt Visoke the volcano does not present an exceptionally demanding climb but it is nevertheless still a tough hike.
 The high elevation demands extra strength of climbers and the whole excursion can take between 5 hours and the whole day depending on the speed of the walk and the frequency of stops.
 The ascent typically takes around 3 hours.